×

 Lingolia

+Working on Spanish possessive pronouns with Lingolia is fun.
 There are two types of exercises provided on this grammar topic.
 The first section consists of choosing the correct possessive pronoun from those provided in order to accurately complete the example sentence.

 The second and third sections are where the fun begins.
 Learners must write in the correct responses for section two.
 By section three, they’re challenged to rewrite the example sentences by correcting the incorrect material.
-This added difficulty is an ideal way to learn, and the fact that there’s writing practice involved is a bonus!
+This added difficulty is an ideal way to learn, and the fact that there’s writing practice involved is a bonus.

-Spanish Uno
+Spanish Unospanish-possessive-pronouns

 Spanish Uno provides a short lesson on possessive pronouns that’s a perfect introduction to the topic.